top of page

 7Q0A9936 (1).JPG

-As a CIC and Social Enterprise, it is our intention is to make Dalston Clay a studio that is available to everyone, regardless of financial circumstance.
+As a CIC and Social Enterprise, it is our intention to make Dalston Clay a studio that is available to everyone, regardless of financial circumstance.
 While we need to function as a business, we never want money to be the reason why someone can't benefit from what we've built.
 If you truly can't afford the full cost of our offerings, we invite you to contact us to discuss your situation and we will endeavour to sort something out.

 bottom of page